 mnb [at] illinois.edu

-As the amount of digital information around us continues to increase by leaps and bounds, and our lives increasingly depend on technology, issues of trust, privacy, and security in this digital ecosystem are also becoming increasingly important.
-My research interests lie at the interface of IT, Psychology, and Society, especially how privacy, security, and trust intersect from a psychological point of view with information technology.
+My research interests lie at the interface of information technology, human psychology, and society; especially how privacy, security, and trust intersect from a psychological point of view with information systems.

 Other Professional Appointments